 Even consumers feeling in control when they play a game bodes well for brands.
 Having the choice to be a participant in an activity as opposed to a video, which can leave consumers feeling somewhat held against their will, can go a long way in users having positive association towards a brand.

 Most users do no associate games with brand marketing, allowing for most users to unconsciously be receptive to strategically placed branding.
 A perfect example of this can be found in the Wheat Thins case study, in which users have 9 seconds of gameplay, collecting falling chips before they are shown a page of Wheat Thins products.
 This happens every time they play the game.
 Ideally, players will try to beat their high score, while Wheat Thins aims to familiarise them with the company’s products.

 This process of marketing can influence buyer behaviour; the next time a consumer finds themselves shopping for a product associated with the brand in the marketing campaign, they are more likely to purchase the marketed brand due to brand recall.

 Much like brand awareness, games disarm users from their aversion to marketing in order to inform them of new products and services from a company.
 The repetitious play in a campaign with branded imagery allows for users to unconsciously gain an understanding of what the associated brand is attempting to inform them of, whether that be a new product or service.

-The ever growing use of AdBlocker software has created billions of dollars in lost revenue for traditional banner and video advertisements across all devices.
-Gamification does not fall victim to this statistic whatsoever as a HTML game does not fall within the detectable Ad format of traditional advertising.
+The ever-growing use of AdBlocker software has created billions of dollars in lost revenue for traditional banner and video advertisements across all devices.
+Gamification does not fall victim to this statistic whatsoever as an HTML game does not fall within the detectable Ad format of traditional advertising.